 Self Employment Tax Lawyers in Winfield

-Self-Employment tax obligations in Winfield, Kansas
+Self-Employment tax obligations in Winfield, Illinois

-In Winfield, Kansas, self-employed business owners pay a self-employment tax rate of 15.3%.
+In Winfield, Illinois, self-employed business owners pay a self-employment tax rate of 15.3%.
 This is, of course, separate from, and additional to, whatever they pay in income tax.
-In an effort to partially offset this additional tax burden, half of what one pays in self-employment taxes can be deducted from their income when filing their income taxes.
+In an effort to partially offset this further tax burden, half of what one pays in self-employment taxes can be deducted from their income when filing their income taxes.
 This means that the self employed pay income taxes on, at most, 92% of their income.
 And it's probably less, thanks to all the other deductions they might qualify for.
 This deduction lowers the effective self-employment tax rate to 14%, rather than the "official" rate of over 15%.

-Can a Winfield, Kansas Tax Attorney Help?
+Can a Winfield, Illinois Tax Attorney Help?